“Gentle Larceny,” a one-man show featuring actor Ligonier, will be presented at the Unity Hotel - ExBulletin

 The play, written by Terry Hamilton, came to Schrum through his fiancée, Joyce Graham.

-“She knew someone who knew the playwright, and at one point she handed it to me to read and think about producing it,” Schrum said.
-“The piece is a slightly offbeat work.
-This doesn't read like an ordinary play, with a beginning, middle and end, conflict and resolution following the development of a character arc.
+“She knew someone who knew the playwright, and at one point she gave it to me to read and think about his production,” Schrum said.
+“The play is a slightly offbeat work.
+It doesn't read like an ordinary play, with a beginning, middle and end, conflict and resolution following the development of a character arc.”

 Schrum said the play unfolds more in the form of a person telling their life story.
 To tell this story, he turned to one of his former students at Pitt-Greensburg, Cletus McConville.